rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_module.md

 10. **Gallery Layout**: Galleries can be laid out in a Grid, Slideshow, or Showcase pattern.

 Each layout option comes with one or more specific settings.
-These settings appear at the bottom of the **Basic** module options, depending on which **Gallery Layout** you've selected.
+These settings appear at the bottom of the **Basic** module options, depending on which **Gallery Layout** you have selected.

 ![][grid]